elsieMeng0424/MyFirstGit/readme.txt

-git checkout -- filename: restore the file after deleted in the workspace. git push origin main: submit the newest main to Github. git push -u origin main: submit the main to Github (first time).
+git checkout -- filename: restore the file after deleted in the workspace. git push origin main: submit the newest main to Github. git push -u origin main: submit the main to Github (first time). git remote add origin yoururl: connect a local repo to github. git clone yoururl: clone a github repo to your local repo.